 Address new challenges faced in countering trafficking in persons in Ukraine and present a targeted intervention towards a strong national counter-trafficking response.

 USAID works in partnership with Ukraine to fight trafficking in persons (TIP).
-An estimated 120,000 people have been trafficked in Ukraine since 1991, including men, women, and children.
-USAID has supported efforts in Ukraine to counter trafficking in persons since 1998, including protection and prevention activities and legislation development.
+An estimated 160,000* persons have been trafficked from Ukraine since 1991.
+USAID has supported Ukraine’s efforts to counter trafficking in persons since 1998, including protection and prevention activities and legislation development.

 The Countering Trafficking in Persons (CTIP) initiative is a part of a broader U.S. Government effort to address the crime of human trafficking.
-The initiative aims to reduce trafficking in Ukraine by increasing awareness and mobilizing the government, community leaders, and service providers to engage in CTIP interventions.
-USAID assistance also aims to increase expertise in addressing TIP, disseminate best international practices, inform and motivate risk groups on how to protect themselves, and assist victims through rehabilitation programs.
+The initiative aims to reduce human trafficking in Ukraine by increasing awareness of population and mobilizing the government, community leaders and service providers to engage in CTIP interventions.
+USAID assistance also aims to increase expertise in addressing TIP, disseminate best international practices, empower vulnerable groups to make informed decisions, and provide rehabilitation services to trafficking survivors.

-USAID provides assistance through the International Organization for Migration (IOM) Mission in Ukraine to increase the capacity of NGOs and relevant Government of Ukraine (GOU) personnel to identify, refer, and assist victims of trafficking (VoTs).
-Efforts focus on engaging partners on TIP prevention, and the development of a functional and sustainable National Referral Mechanism (NRM) promoting an intergovernmental coordinated assistance effort for VoTs.
-Efforts also focus on ensuring sustainable assistance and reintegration of VoTs, while providing economic opportunities for VoTs and selected at-risk groups.
+USAID provides assistance through the International Organization for Migration (IOM) Mission in Ukraine to increase the capacity of civil society and relevant Government of Ukraine personnel to identify, refer and assist victims of trafficking (VoTs).
+Efforts focus on engaging partners on TIP prevention and development of a functional and sustainable National Referral Mechanism (NRM) promoting an intergovernmental coordinated assistance.
+While supporting sustainable reintegration of VoTs, the project also offers economic opportunities for VoTs and selected at-risk groups.

 Protection of Victims of Trafficking

-In 2013, 500 representatives of relevant local state administrations, state services, NGOs and other stakeholders were trained on how to identify, refer, and assist VoTs as part of the NRM capacity building interventions.
+In 2015, 1,000 representatives of relevant local state administrations, state services, NGOs and other stakeholders were trained on how to identify, refer, and assist VoTs as part of the NRM capacity building interventions.
 As of December, 2015, 164 persons have been granted official victim of trafficking status and received state assistance, since the launch of the National Referral Mechanism for assisting victims of trafficking in the fall of 2012.

-In 2013, USAID activities to protect victims included comprehensive assistance to 150 newly registered VoTs.
+Starting 2014, USAID-funded activities to protect victims included comprehensive assistance to 300 newly registered VoTs.
 The number of men assisted remained high at 58 percent in 2015.
 Most of the victims identified in 2015 are under the age of 35.
-Through 2015, USAID had assisted more than 1,400 VOTs, of whom nearly 90 percent had completed a reintegration training program, found employment, or returned to school, which are significant indications of successful reintegration.
+Through 2015, USAID had assisted more than 1,400 VOTs, of whom nearly 95 percent had completed a reintegration training program, found employment, or returned to school, which are significant indications of successful reintegration.